human-pangenomics/hprc-tutorials/assembly/genomics_aotearoa/pages/day3a_assembly_qc.md

 **Compare two graphs' stats**

 Now that we know how to get the statistics for one assembly, let's get them for two so we can actually compare them.
 We already compared a verkko hifi-only and hifi+ONT graph visually, so let's do it with assembly stats this time.
-We're going to use a one-liner that I like to put the assembly stats side-by-side, because it can be kind of cumbersome to scroll up and down between two separate command line runs and their outputs.
+We're going to use a one-liner to put the assembly stats side-by-side, because it can be kind of cumbersome to scroll up and down between two separate command line runs and their outputs.

 ```
 paste <(gfastats -t --discover-paths /nesi/nobackup/nesi02659/LRA/resources/assemblies/verkko/full/trio/assembly/1-buildGraph/hifi-resolved.gfa) <(gfastats -t --discover-paths /nesi/nobackup/nesi02659/LRA/resources/assemblies/verkko/full/trio/assembly/5-untip/unitig-normal-connected-tip.gfa | cut -f 2)